 When it comes to finding the best place for you to stay in the city, the first thing you'll want to do is make a list of what you want to see.

-In case you're interested -- here's our favorite places to eat in Shanghai!
+In case you're interested — here's our favorite places to eat in Shanghai!
+We've actually had groups plan to stay around restaurants they wanted to eat at and we're not judging that one bit.

 In most cases and for most people, the best district to stay in is the Huangpu District.
-It has the most attractions within it and will be the most convenient for most of your days!
+Its home to the most attractions, making it often the most convenient spot to stay for a quick visit.

 In any case, as long as you're staying in the Puxi area, you should easily be able to get to all the attractions around fairly quickly by using the Shanghai Metro System!